This browser does not support JavaScript

 Tip: Prefer a hosted option instead of maintaining your own server?
 Consider a managed SOCKS proxy service for fast setup, regional exit IPs, and built-in authentication.
 Explore managed SOCKS proxies.

-2. Test exit IP and remote DNS with curl
+2. Verify exit IP and remote DNS with curl

 curl --socks5-hostname localhost:1080 https://ifconfig.co